John-Stanek/DroneRescue/labs/lab03_memory/README.md

 ### Configuring Makefiles

 Depending on the system, environment being used, or customized compiler options it is common to configure your makefile based on the specific machine.
-For example, we may want to specify the specifically compiler that should be used.
+For example, we may want to specify the compiler that should be used.
 We often use variables to accomplish this as we have seen in lab02.
 Notice the top of the Makefile provided:

 ```
 CXX=g++